4 of 5 stars

 However, there’s still a persistent feeling we’ve seen this all before.
 If A View to a Kill was Roger Moore’s Goldfinger, The Spy Who Loved Me is his You Only Live Twice.
 In YOLT, Blofeld captures American and Russian space shuttles to increase hostilities between the two superpowers, prompting them to retaliate against each other.
 Here Stromberg does the same thing with British and Russian nuclear subs.

 The final sequence of Spy is basically a frame-by-frame remake of YOLT.
 We get the scene of Bond freeing the captive crews of the submarines, a loud shootout as the crews unite against the villain’s army, the villain hiding out in a control room fortified by metal shutters.
-Someone on the crew tried to tell audiences this was a remake of YOLT.
+Someone on the film crew tried to tell audiences this was a remake of YOLT.
 Shane Rimmer, who plays Commander Carter in Spy, had a bit part as a radar operator in YOLT.
-In Carter’s cabin, we see a picture of a space shuttle launch that looks a lot like the one in YOLT.
+In the background of Carter’s cabin, we can see a picture of a space shuttle launch that looks a lot like the one in YOLT.

 How did the producers get away with blatantly rehashing the same material?
 For starters, YOLT and Spy were released 10 years apart.
 Casual audiences wouldn’t have noticed the similarity as they likely would’ve forgotten the previous film over the years, if they had even seen it.
 Even fans couldn’t be blamed for not noticing.
 Keep in mind both movies were released before the invention of home video.
 In those days, if you wanted to rewatch a movie once it was out of theaters, you would have to find a library with a print of the film and have it screened for you, or wait for a random theatrical screening or TV broadcast.
 Even if a fan noticed the similarity, he or she (who am I kidding?—he) would still continue paying to see each new Bond film in theaters.
 So the producers really had nothing to lose on the off-chance 1977 audiences realized the newest Bond was recycled from a previous film.